 |Objective General English||S. P. Bakshi|

 It is essential for the students to practice online mock tests since the SSC CGL exam is conducted in the online mode.
-Hence, it will be helpful for the aspirants to understand the exam pattern of SSC CGL EXam.
+Hence, it will be helpful for the aspirants to understand the exam pattern of the SSC CGL EXam.
 As a result, the aspirants will get a chance to identify their strong and weak points and can rectify themselves accordingly.
 Taking a full-length mock tests exams are useful before SSC CGL 2020 exam for the students.
 In a nutshell, the aspirants should spend more time on their weak areas.

 Though SSC CGL 2020 is a common competitive exam among the students, however, the aspirants should follow some basic preparation tips while they do not admit to any coaching institutes.
 At first, the students should know the SSCL CGL Syllabus thoroughly before starting to take preparation.
 The aspirants should go through the good books for preparing themselves for SSC CGL Exam.
 You should choose the books wisely, especially while you do preparation without coaching institutes.
 You can also check the youtube channels, which provide the free online coaching classes.
 Hence, you will get plenty of study materials and tips and tricks to qualify for the SSC CGL 2020 exam.